MahamTahir31/MahamTahir31/README.md

 </p> I'm Maham Tahir, a passionate Mern Stack Developer & Python Programmer.
 As a Mern Stack Developer, my focus is on developing the sites meeting the criteria of real world.
 I develop the stunning designs using React - A strong library of JavaScript, a strong backend with core functionalities using Node and Express and easy and feasible non relational database using MongoDB.
 Currently, I'm learning these all the things and practicing them by developing the interesting projects.</p>
 <p> Apart from this, how I started my journey in python?
 So it's about 3.5 years ago, when I entered in the Technology World first time by taking admission in BSCS at UBIT - A valueable department of University Of Karachi.
 I started learning programming in python because it is easy to learn and implement.
 So uptill now as I'm in final year of my four year program, just adopted this language as my core and building every project related to subject using this.</p>
 <p>Plus, If I talk about my domain of interest so it is data science - an emerging field nowadays!
 Trying to build concepts related to this domain through various courses.</p>
-<p> So basically, my goal is to become a full stack developer right now which contains working of frontend, backend, and database of the site.</p>
-<p>Then, afte this development learning, I will implement my data science concepts in full stack applications.</p>
+<p> So basically, my goal is to become a full stack developer right now which contains working of frontend, backend, and database of the site.
+Then, afte this development learning, I will implement my data science concepts in full stack applications.</p>
 <p>If you found me the right person you are looking for, you can contact me through gmail: mahamst31@gmail.com.</p>